 Importance (Functions) of Soils

-Soils are essential for life, in the sense that they provide the medium for plant growth, habitat for many insects and other organisms, act as a filtration system for surface water, carbon store, and maintenance of atmospheric gases.
+Soils are essential for life, in the sense that they provide the medium for plant growth, habitat for many insects and other organisms, and act as a filtration system for surface water, carbon storage, and maintenance of atmospheric gases.
 Let us take a closer look at each of these:

 Medium for plant growth:

 - Soils support roots and keep them upright for growth.